GerritCodeReview/plugins_kafka-events/src/main/resources/Documentation/config.md

 ```

 All the Apache Kafka properties configuration needs to
-be defined in gerrit.config using a lower camel-case notation.
+be defined using a lower camel-case notation.

 Example: bootstrapServers correspond to the Apache Kafka property
 bootstrap.servers.